Reduce Text Size (-)Increase Text Size (+)

 3. A Deputy Chair appointed from the member representatives of NLAF who will act as an alternate for the Chair, and

-4. The NLAF Project Manager.
+4. the NLAF Project Manager.

 2.3.
 Appointment of member organisations